Contact Us

 Core Takeaways for Hardware Engineers

-• An accurate electronic symbol for capacitor dictates physical footprints, directly impacting PCB layout clearance and PCBA yield rates.
+• An accurate electronic symbol for capacitor dictates physical footprints, directly impacting PCB layout clearance, DRC checks, and PCBA yield rates.

-• Regional schematic standards (IEC vs. ANSI/IEEE) dictate how you approach a capacitor draw in CAD software like Altium or KiCad.
+• Regional schematic standards (IEC vs. ANSI/IEEE) dictate how you approach a capacitor draw in CAD software like Altium, KiCad, or Cadence.

-• Specifying the exact capacitor type, dielectric (e.g., X7R), and footprint in your schematic streamlines the transition to quick turn PCB manufacturing and reduces BOM costs.
+• Specifying the exact capacitor type, dielectric (e.g., X7R, C0G), and exact 3D footprint in your schematic streamlines the transition to quick turn PCB manufacturing and reduces overall BOM costs.

 Various physical capacitors on a PCB layout showing how schematic symbols translate to real components